Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Spawn Of Kyuss (MPMM).md

 - !!int "5"
 - !!int "7"
 - !!int "3"
-"speed": "walk 30 ft."
+"speed": "30 ft."
 "saves":
-  "Wisdom": !!int "1"
+  "Wisdom": "+1"
 "damage_immunities": "poison"
 "condition_immunities": "exhaustion, poisoned"
 "senses": "darkvision 60 ft., passive Perception 8" "languages": "understands the languages it knew in life but can't speak" "cr": "5"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The spawn of Kyuss regains 10 hit points at the start of its turn if it\
+- "desc": "The spawn of Kyuss regains 10 hit points at the start of its turn if it\
     \ has at least 1 hit point and isn't in sunlight or a body of running water.
 If\
     \ the spawn takes acid, fire, or radiant damage, this trait doesn't function at\
     \ the start of the spawn's next turn.
 The spawn is destroyed only if it starts\
     \ its turn with 0 hit points and doesn't regenerate."
   "name": "Regeneration"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the spawn of Kyuss is targeted by an effect that cures disease or removes\
+- "desc": "If the spawn of Kyuss is targeted by an effect that cures disease or removes\
     \ a curse, all the worms infesting it wither away, and it loses its Burrowing\
     \ Worm action."
   "name": "Worms"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The spawn of Kyuss requires no air, food, drink, or sleep."
+- "desc": "The spawn of Kyuss requires no air, food, drink, or sleep."
   "name": "Unusual Nature"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The spawn of Kyuss makes two Claw attacks, and it uses Burrowing Worm."
+- "desc": "The spawn of Kyuss makes two Claw attacks, and it uses Burrowing Worm."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 1d6 + 3|avg (1d6 + 3) slashing damage plus dice: 2d6|avg (2d6)\
+    \ Hit: 6 (dice: 1d6 + 3|avg (1d6 + 3)) slashing damage plus 7 (dice: 2d6|avg\
-    \ necrotic damage."
+    \ (2d6)) necrotic damage."
   "name": "Claw"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "A worm launches from the spawn of Kyuss at one Humanoid that the spawn\
+- "desc": "A worm launches from the spawn of Kyuss at one Humanoid that the spawn\
     \ can see within 10 feet of it.
 The worm latches onto the target's skin unless\
     \ the target succeeds on a DC 11 Dexterity saving throw.
 The worm is a Tiny Undead\
     \ with AC 6, 1 hit point, a 2 (-4) in every ability score, and a speed of 1 foot.\